bluepepperok/world-cup-bet/README.md

 ## Overview

 The World Cup bet is a demo game developed as part of the Dogecoin Hackathon 2022 in Australia.
-The goal is to show the posibilities that wDoge (link a wdoge.tech) brings to the Dogecoin ecosystem through the use of smart contracts and dapps.
+The goal is to show the posibilities that [wDoge](https://wdoge.tech) brings to the Dogecoin ecosystem through the use of smart contracts and dapps.

 If you want to participate in this game, you need to: